PoojaChandrashekara/Maze-Navigation-using-Q-Learning/README.md

 ## Customization

-- Modify the maze_data variable in maze_qlearning.py to define your custom maze layout.
+- Modify the maze_data variable in maze_qlearning.ipynb to define your custom maze layout.
 - Adjust reward values and other parameters in the Maze and QLearningAgent classes to fine-tune the agent's behavior.

 ## Additional Information